What are the must see movies about bipolar disorder? Discover which ones will inform, disturb, inspire and delight!

 Summary: One gets the impression that Berman didn't initially realize he was about to make one of the great movies about bipolar disorder.
 His initial reaction is "Mt best friend robs banks - cool!"
 Needing a project he begins filming, but soon this becomes a doco on bipolar disorder and Berman struggles to make Paul get the help he needs.

 Availability: This is one of all too few indie movies about bipolar disorder and is not available through eBay or Netflix.
-It is available through Amazon as a new DVD for the stunning price of $194.95.
+It sometimes turns up on Amazon.
+All I can say is if you ever get the chance to see it, grab it as this is a rare jewel.

 3. Intimate Portrait: Margot Kidder (2000) (TV)